enactic/openarm_isaac_lab/README.md

 python -m pip install -e source/openarm
 ```

-4. As a test, you can visualize random movement of OpenArm with
+4. With this command, you can verify that OpenArm package has been properly installed and check all the environments where it can be executed.
 ```bash
 python ./scripts/tools/list_envs.py
 ```